carlrobertoh/CodeGPT/DESCRIPTION.md

 Access top-tier language models from OpenAI, Anthropic, Azure, Mistral, and others, or opt for a self-hosted model for a full offline experience.

+## From cloud providers to custom setups

+Access market-leading LLMs with your own key, or use a privately hosted model within your corporate network.

+- **Bring your own key:** Connect the plugin with your preferred provider using your own API key.
+Use our [hosted service](https://codegpt.ee/#pricing) for a full experience.

+- **Customize your own setup:** Connect the plugin with privately hosted models.
+Use our OpenAI API-compatible provider configuration for end-to-end integration.

+## Build your own local AI assistant

+CodeGPT is the leading open-source extension for connecting your locally running LLM with your favourite JetBrains IDE.
+We provide full AI-assisted experience without sending your data externally or requiring an internet connection.

+- **Ollama integration:** CodeGPT will automatically detect and utilize the models handled by Ollama without any additional setup.
+- **GGUF support:** Easily connect your custom model
+- **LLaMA C/C++ integration:** Run dozens of open-source LLMs with just a few clicks, without needing any additional third-party software.

 ## Core Features

 CodeGPT offers a wide range of features to enhance your development experience: